pinkpong111/instability-dynamics-multi-agent/README.md

 ### 6.2 Metadata Injection for Self-Objectification

 Self-purification requires self-objectification — which, as established in Section 2.3, is difficult to generate purely locally at lower layers.
-The middle layer's primary ongoing function is **periodic metadata injection** into lower agents.
+One central ongoing function of the middle layer is **periodic metadata injection** into lower agents.

 Injected metadata contains three components: